Skraba S.T.3: Design and development

 Even after the 1928 revisions the innovative S.T.3's performance was unimpressive and only one was built.
-Cynk claims it inspired the design of the D.U.S III Ptapta, another all-metal staggered biplane sports and touring aircraft.
+Cynk claims it inspired the design of the DUS III Ptapta, another all-metal staggered biplane sports and touring aircraft.

 After personal tragedy (a sudden and unexpected death of his only son) Bolesław Skraba left the aircraft industry.
 He died in Warsaw in 1943.